MDash-NITAP/Nucleotide-Polymorphism/README.md

 # Nucleotide-Polymorphism
 The program identifies the consensus sequence and detects mutations for a given genome sequence.
-Depending on the mutations, Synonymous/non-synonymous mutations, ti/tv ratio, and dn/ds are found.
+Synonymous/non-synonymous mutations, ti/tv ratio, and dn/ds are found depending on the mutations.

 # What is a 'Nucleotide-Polymorphism' :
 Nucleotide polymorphism is the change in a single base position in the genome, and it can be located in coding or non-coding regions.
 Otherwise known as Mutations.
 It can affect viral genomes in several ways, like the rate of multiplying (spreading), the severity of infection, etc.